Live Beta

 For the column scan: choose a domain (Physical, Emotional, Mental, Relational, or Spiritual).
 Assess all four capacity states within it, plus the domain state.
 Write down the five results.
 Look for the gap — is the domain available while the capacities are offline?
 Are three capacities centered while one is displaced?
 The gap points to the specific function that’s stuck in a territory that’s otherwise functional.

 Keep both scans.
-If you do a formal Icosa assessment later, compare.
-The places where your self-assessment matches the computed results are places where your self-perception is accurate.
-The places where they diverge are places where the self-awareness gap is active — and those are often the places where the most structurally significant displacement lives.
+If you do a formal Icosa Assessment later, compare.
+The places where your self-read matches the computed profile are places where the self-reported placement and the structural reading converge.
+The places where they diverge are findings in their own right — the divergence indicates which features of a position are available to awareness and which are not, and those gaps are often where the most structurally significant displacement lives.

 Go Deeper